GetPageSpeed/rpmbuilder/README.md

 ### Fetch image

-For example, to use RHEL-7-based image:
+For example, to use the RHEL-7-based image:

 ```bash
 BUILDER_VERSION=el7